 Our patented AI collects and analyzes your content, prioritizes your best opportunities based on authority and ROI and generates initial drafts, and builds industry-leading topic models so you can always write the best content on any topic.

 Currently, I am focused on strategic growth projects for the company.
-I’m driving the expanded use case of our natural language technology product, First Draft, and a recent acquisition of GrepWords, the largest keyword database on the market that offers topic intelligence to help teams confidently measure their market.
+I’m driving the expanded use case of our natural language technology product, and a recent acquisition of GrepWords, the largest keyword database on the market that offers topic intelligence to help teams confidently measure their market.

 We then apply another layer of expertise by feeding the AI model a select number of additional 1-3K articles on the topic, further training the model to become an expert before the generation is created.
 This enables us to produce comprehensive, high-quality, long-form content through our model.